josep-pujol/fsfd-tasking/README.md

 5. In the "Deploy" section:
     - Select "GitHub" as a source in the "Deployment method" subsection
     - Click the "Deploy Branch" button in the "Manual Deploy" subsection
-6. Open the given Heroku url to test that the application is up and running
+6. Open the given Heroku URL to test that the application is up and running
-7. Go to Django Admin and change the default Superuser password
+7. Go to Django Admin and change the default superuser password
 8. If issues, please have a look at the deployment logs in Heroku